-CHANI GETTER grew up in an ultra-orthodox-Hasidic Jewish home in Rockland County, NY, and at 18, with barely a high school diploma, found herself in an arranged marriage.
-5 years and 3 children later, Chani left her husband and as a single parent, began a journey of self-discovery.
-While her parents initially supported her decision to leave her husband, Chani’s decision to get her driver’s license and buy a car was a deal breaker which led her family to disown her and her children.
-While it may have seemed that she was truly on her own, she never felt alone.
+CHANI GETTER grew up in an ultra-orthodox-Hasidic Jewish home in Rockland County, NY, and at 18, with barely a high school diploma, Chani entered an arranged marriage.
+5 years and 3 children later, Chani left Chani's husband and as a single parent, began a journey of self-discovery.
+While Chani's parents initially supported the decision to leave the marriage, Chani’s decision to get a driver’s license and buy a car was a deal breaker which led the family to disown Chani and Chani's children.
+While it may have seemed that Chani was truly alone, Chani never felt alone.

-Chani sought to expand her education and career opportunities by attending Empire State College in New City, NY while working full time to support herself and her kids.
+Chani sought to expand education and career opportunities by attending Empire State College in New City, NY.
+Chani did this while working full time and raising the children.